Get Started

 - darwin/arm64

-nature includes a set of test cases and a standard library to test the usability of the syntax, but it has not been tested on a medium to large scale project, and so there are still many bugs.
+nature includes a set of test cases and standard libraries to test the usability of basic functionality and syntax, and a small set of projects to test overall usability, but has not yet been tested in medium to large scale projects.

 Design Philosophy

-Based on the existing features of the nature programming language, it is suitable for game engines and game development, scientific computing and AI, OS and IoT, and web development.
+Based on the existing features of the nature programming language, it is suitable for game engines and game development, scientific computing and AI, operating systems and the Internet of Things, the command line, and web development.

 As an early programming language, it is currently suitable for the following types of developers

-- enterprise users who need to use in production environment
+- Enterprise users who need to use the language in production environments

 Installation